Compact Runge-Kutta flux reconstruction methods for non-conservative hyperbolic equations: Introduction

 The above-mentioned works on FR do not apply to non-conservative products.
 One novelty of this work is to show how the idea of FR can be extended to hyperbolic equations with non-conservative products.
 Path conservative schemes~\cite{castro2006,pares2006} based on the theory of Dal Maso, LeFloch and Murat~\cite{maso1995} are widely used to solve hyperbolic equations with non-conservative products.
 The Weighted Essentially Non-Oscillatory (WENO) schemes of~\cite{Shu1989} were used in~\cite{castro2006} to obtain high order accuracy for solving hyperbolic equations with non-conservative products in a finite volume framework.
 More recently, the work of~\cite{Balsara2024} developed WENO schemes in a finite difference framework for hyperbolic equations with non-conservative products.
 The application of discontinuous Galerkin methods for hyperbolic equations with non-conservative products was first performed in~\cite{dumbser2009} using the Arbitrary DERivative (ADER) approach which is a single stage method based on solving a local space-time predictor to obtain high order accuracy~\cite{dumbser2008a}.
 Our treatment of non-conservative terms is not based on path conservative schemes, but rather on a formal integration by parts treatment of the non-conservative products.
 This gives a scheme that is similar to the schemes of~\cite{derigs2016,bohm2020,ramirez2021,ramirez2025} where non-conservative products are treated without using path conservative schemes.
 For degree $N=0$, the treatment simply involves performing a central difference approximation with a Rusanov type~\cite{rusanov1962} dissipation.
 Such a finite volume scheme has been used in~\cite{yadav2023}.

 The general idea for treating stiffness is to use implicit time stepping schemes.
-However, using implicit time stepping schemes for the entire hyperbolic equation~\eqref{eq:general.hyperbolic.equation} will require solving a global non-linear systems of equations, which is not efficient.
+However, using implicit time stepping schemes for the entire hyperbolic equation~\eqref{eq:general.hyperbolic.equation} will require solving a global non-linear systems of equations.
+This is required when the stiffness is also present in the flux terms, e.g., the Quinpi method for hyperbolic conservation laws~\cite{quinpi2023}.
+However, it is not efficient when the stiffness is only present in the source term.
 A natural solution, which is also taken in this work, is to use IMplicit-EXplicit (IMEX) schemes~\cite{ascher1995,pareschi2005} where the stiff source terms are treated implicitly, and the advective terms are treated explicitly.
 The implicit equation is local to each solution point, and it does not require solving a global system of equations.
 For the standard multistage Runge-Kutta methods, such IMEX methods for source terms can be used non-intrusively.
 The treatment of stiff source terms for single stage methods requires more ingenuity.
 As mentioned in~\cite{dumbser2008}, it is not possible to use the single stage Lax-Wendroff methods to be arbitrarily high order accurate and handle stiff source terms.
 Thus, the Arbitrary DERivative (ADER) methods with a locally implicit space-time predictor were introduced in~\cite{dumbser2008} to handle stiff source terms.
 Since the implicit equation in ADER is local to each space-time element, there is no large global system to be solved.
 In this work, by exploiting the Runge-Kutta structure of the cRKFR methods, we add implicitness to the cRK approach directly using IMEX Runge-Kutta schemes of~\cite{ascher1995,pareschi2005}.
 The crucial properties of the obtained single stage IMEX scheme that differ from the ADER scheme are that, the implicitness is point-wise and only in the source term.